0bryan0/BinPacking3/alex/README.md

 ## Credit:
-Carla was modified from code provided by Matthew Lepinski
+Alex was modified from code provided by Matthew Lepinski